telefonicaid/netphony-pce/README.md

 mvn package -P generate-autojar-PCE
 ```

-To execute the PCE with OSPF-TE support it is needed to build the JNI part.
+To execute the PCE with OSPF-TE support it is needed to build the JNI part, available in the [netphony-topology repository](https://github.com/telefonicaid/netphony-topology).
 Remember, it is important to have JAVA_HOME variable correclty set.
 ```
-cd netphony-pce/src/main/jni
+cd netphony-topology/src/main/jni
 make
 ```
 At this step, there will be a librocksaw.so which you will need to copy to a directory in your LD_LIBRARY_PATH